 High Yield Municipal Bonds

-High yield municipal bonds offer investors higher income than investment grade muni bonds, but they also feature higher risks.
-For those with a higher risk tolerance and longer-term time frame, high yield munis may be worth the risk.
+High yield municipal bonds offer investors higher income than investment-grade muni bonds, but they also feature higher risks.
+For those with higher risk tolerance and longer-term time frame, high yield munis may be worth the risk.
 Conversely, they may not be appropriate for more conservative investors.

 High Yield Municipal Bonds 101

 High yield munis are bonds are issued by state or local governments that are unrated by the major rating agencies or that have credit ratings that are below investment grade.